zqbai-jeremy/DFNRMVS/README.md

 - All images in the input directory will be used for reconstruction.
 Per-view results will be saved to the output directory.

 - Some examples are in "\<DFNRMVS directory\>/examples/".
 The corresponding outputs are in "\<DFNRMVS directory\>/out_dir/".

+- The model usually gives good results for 2 views input with +-30 degree yaw angles.